Blob (Marvel Comics): Marvel Zombies

-Blob appears twice in the Marvel Zombies universe.
-He is alive when first encountered, but being pursued by several zombie versions of Marvel characters, including Pyro, Black Cat, Iron Fist, Toad and Rhino.
-He is later seen as a zombie fighting the X-Men.
+An alternate universe version of Blob appears in Marvel Zombies.
+He is introduced being pursued by a horde of zombies and is later transformed into a zombie himself.

 Planet X

 In Uncanny Avengers, the Blob is an enforcer on the alternate universe (Earth-13133) when the Apocalypse Twins skew the time lines and create a mutant utopia called "Planet X".